 With electrolysis, the operator inserts a needle into the hair shaft with the intention of reaching the follicle then sends a small electrical charge designed to disable the follicle.
 The operator then removes that particular hair with a tweezer.
 Hair removal is much faster with a laser as the laser is pulsed about once per second across the surface of the skin.
 Each “pulse” of laser light disables a large number of hair follicles.
 Electrolysis operators can only treat those hairs that they can see and which they can reach the follicle through the hair shaft.
 A laser treats any “active” follicle, even if the hair has not yet reached the surface of the skin, or if the hair shaft is not straight.
 Please keep in mind that white, grey and blonde hairs do not respond to any laser and are best treated with electrolysis.
 Laser Hair Removal is for all skin types.

 The number of sessions will vary for each individual.
 This is dependent on the color, size and location of the unwanted hair.
 During the initial visit, the laser light disables those follicles in the “active” phase of the growth cycle.
 Follicles in the “dormant” phase will not be permanently affected.
 Since follicles cycle through “active” and “dormant” phases, additional sessions may be desired once the “dormant” follicles become “active.”
 For this reason, multiple treatments will be necessary.
 Regrowing hairs are usually lighter and thinner.
 It is best to return as soon as new hair growth is apparent.
 Once the decreased density is achieved, maintenance treatments are recommended approximately once a year.
 The number and intervals of treatments varies from one patient to another.

-Are tanned and dark skin types candidates for laser hair removal?
+Are dark skin types candidates for laser hair removal?